CPUjoker303/netlify2.0/content/posts/gaming-headsets-with-good-microphones-best-buy.md

 [![](/uploads/turtle-beech.jpeg)](https://www.amazon.com/gp/product/B003D87JI2/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B003D87JI2&linkCode=as2&tag=technikaya-20&linkId=e60aa2dcd6967f2611aece648b28834f)

-The second product on our list is Turtle Beach i30.
+Second is Turtle Beach i30.
 Turtle Beach is an international gaming accessory producer company in California.
 It produces gaming headsets for Xbox One, PlayStation 4, gaming devices, personal computers Nintendo switch, and mobile devices.

-It is the advanced wireless Bluetooth technology, and it enables you to take full control of your audio tracks, and it adjusts volume and plane take calls without extending for your mobile device.
+The headset is the advanced wireless Bluetooth technology, and it enables you to take full control of your audio tracks, and it adjusts volume and plane take calls without extending for your mobile device.
 It has an Invisible Microphone and Multiple built-in microphones, which is with the noise filtering technology and provides incredible voice pick up for all your chats or calls need.
 It has exceptional noise canceling feature which is the latest energetic noise cancellation technology silences undesired background noise so you can be concentrated on your sound experience easily.

 This headset is truly designed for comfort and With the rich memory foam ear headrest and a pulpy leather headband so that you can get easily lost in your music.
-This headset has a vibrant 50MM Speakers so you can hear your music clearly with that way it was wilful with four preset EQ levels, which is including very loud bass boost mode case you are watching movies or you are playing games, or you are listening to music, the headset Turtle Beach i30 Wireless Mobile phone Headset, with earcup dominance that let you change volume, and track selections and many more easily.
+This headset has a vibrant 50MM Speakers so you can hear your music clearly with that way it was wilful with four preset EQ levels, which is including very loud bass boost mode case you are watching movies or you are playing games, or you are listening to music, the headset

+Turtle Beach i30 Wireless Mobile phone Headset, with earcup dominance that let you change volume, and track selections and many more easily.
 The headset has vibrant stereo sound, which is With the Active Noise Cancellation that quietness undesired background noise.
 The headset is with the dual noise-canceling boomless mics, which are providing outstanding voice pickup.

+#### Specifications

 {{<html-code tag="div">}}